Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Meaningful work isn’t just about tasks or titles — it’s about the moments that spark a sense of deeper purpose.
 When we understand what activities leave us feeling energized and impactful, we can intentionally create more of them.

-When to use it: When a leader is feeling disengaged, burned out, or unclear about their impact.
+• When to use it: When you are feeling disengaged, burned out, or unclear about your impact.

-Go deeper: Ask them to identify patterns across these activities — what common threads can they weave more intentionally into their current role?
+• Go deeper: Identify patterns across these activities — what common threads can you weave more intentionally into your current role?

 3. If you were guaranteed not to fail, what bold initiative would you pursue for greater impact?